-All archived events are stored in accordance with section 10.4 of the selection $list^{19}$ throughout the period of validity of the qualified certificate and for a period of seven years after the date on which the validity of the qualified certificate expires.
-Applications that have not been processed will be kept for a period of two years in accordance with chapter 10.16 of the selection list.20
+All archived events are stored in accordance with process 10.33 of the selection list 19 throughout the period of validity of the qualified certificate and for a period of seven years after the date on which the validity of the qualified certificate expires.
+Applications that have not been processed will be kept for a period of one year in accordance with process 10.33 of the selection list.
+20